loucaspapalazarou/todo-go-cli/README.md

 ID: 1, Title: shower, Detail: take a shower you smelly programmer
 ```

-Instead of using `go run` every time, we can compile the code using `go build main.go` and call the executable using `./main` in Linux and `main.exe` in windows.
+Instead of using `go run` every time, we can compile the code using `go build main.go` and call the executable using `./main`.